idkicarus/gogrepo/README.md

 --------
 * Ability to choose which games to download based on combinations of OS (windows, linux, mac) and language (en, fr, de, etc...)
 * Saves a !info.txt in each game folder with information about each game/extra item.
-* Creates a !serial.txt if the game has a special serial/cdkey (I know, not 100% DRM-free, is it?).
+* Saves a !serial.txt if the game has a special serial/cdkey (I know, not 100% DRM-free, is it?).
 Sometimes coupon codes are hidden here!
 * Verify your downloaded collection with full MD5, zip integrity, and expected file size checking.
 * Auto retrying of failed fetch/downloads.
 Sometime GOG servers report temporary errors.
 * Check library for outdated installers and only keep most up-to-date versions.